Extremophile: Radioactive materials

 Any bacteria capable of inhabiting radioactive mediums can be classified as an extremophile.
 Radioresistant organisms are therefore critical in the bioremediation of radionuclides.
 Uranium is particularly challenging to contain when released into an environment and very harmful to both human and ecosystem health.
 The NANOBINDERS project is equipping bacteria that can survive in uranium rich environments with gene sequences that enable proteins to bind to uranium in mining effluent, making it more convenient to collect and dispose of.
 Some examples are Shewanella putrefaciens, Geobacter metallireducens and some strains of Burkholderia fungorum.

-Radiotrophic fungus, which use radiation as an energy source have been found inside and around the Chernobyl Nuclear Power Plant.
+Radiotrophic fungi, which use radiation as an energy source, have been found inside and around the Chernobyl Nuclear Power Plant.

 Radioresistance has also been observed in certain species of macroscopic lifeforms.
 The lethal dose required to kill up to 50% of a tortoise population is 40,000 roentgens, compared to only 800 roentgens needed to kill 50% of a human population.
 In experiments exposing lepidopteran insects to gamma radiation, significant DNA damage was detected only at 20 Gy and higher doses, in contrast with human cells that showed similar damage at only 2 Gy.

 Examples and recent findings

-New sub-types of -philes are identified frequently and the sub-category list for extremophiles is always growing.
+New sub-types of extremophiles are identified frequently and the sub-category list for extremophiles is always growing.
 For example, microbial life lives in the liquid asphalt lake, Pitch Lake.
-Research indicates that extremophiles inhabit the asphalt lake in populations ranging between 106 to 107 cells/gram.
-Likewise, until recently boron tolerance was unknown but a strong borophile was discovered in bacteria.
+Research indicates that extremophiles inhabit the asphalt lake in populations ranging between 106 and 107 cells/gram.
+Likewise, until recently, boron tolerance was unknown, but a strong borophile was discovered in bacteria.
 With the recent isolation of Bacillus boroniphilus, borophiles came into discussion.
 Studying these borophiles may help illuminate the mechanisms of both boron toxicity and boron deficiency.